New Haven, a coastal city located in Connecticut, is the second-largest city in the area.

-If you are a history buff, spending a nice afternoon at the museum will surely prove to be a worthwhile and memorable experience.
+If you are a history buff, spending a nice afternoon at the museum will surely be worthwhile and memorable experience.

-The Green is a 16-acre urban park, located in the city center.
+New Haven Green is a 16-acre urban park located in the city center.

-This park is a National Historic Landmark and is one of the oldest parks in the city.
+This park is a National Historic Landmark and one of the city's oldest parks.

-The Green in New Haven is home to three historic churches –Trinity, United and Centre Church.
+New Haven Green is home to three historic churches: Trinity, United, and Centre Church.